vygr/ChrysaLisp/docs/CONDITIONALS.md

 ## or

 For the `(or ...)` the forms will be evaluated one by one and will exit if that clause proves to be true.
-Therefore you can use it to execute a body of code only if all the preceding test clauses prove to be false !
+Therefore you can use it to execute a form only if all the preceding test clauses prove to be false !

 ```vdu
 (. farm :each (lambda (key val)